charliemccay/cade-path8/README.md

-# cade-path5
+# cade-path8
 This is a demo Resources folder for the CADE2 pathway-based simulation tool.
+This simulation contains extended examples of observations

 This implementation allow the simulation to be run from single docker-compose files, either simply generating the outputs in outputs/exhaust, or pushing the outputs into the fhir servers and logging the outputs and responses in outputs/exhaust